Picws Du

 Picws Du falls within Fforest Fawr Geopark and its prominent summit is marked by a large Bronze Age round barrow at a height of 2457 feet above sea level.
-Waun Lefrith is the other, lower summit of the Bannau Sir Gâr / Carmarthen Fans situated to the west.
+Waun Lefrith is the other, lower summit of the Carmarthen Fans situated to the west.
 The peak overlooks the glacial lake of Llyn y Fan Fach in the cwm below.
 As the peak sits on the edge of the escarpment on a ridge which juts out into the valley below, the views from the summit are panoramic and extensive.
 The views to the north are especially impressive when the weather is clear, looking towards the Cambrian Mountains, Mynydd Epynt and Brecon.
 Swansea and the Bristol Channel can just be seen on the horizon to the south, across the gently falling dip slope.
 Pen y Fan and Corn Du are distinctive landmarks seen directly to the east across Fforest Fawr.

 Geology

-Picws Du is formed from the sandstones and mudstones of the Brownstones Formation of the Old Red Sandstone laid down during the Devonian period.
-Its summit and southern slopes are formed from the hard-wearing sandstones of the overlying Plateau Beds Formation which are of upper/late Devonian age.
-The northwestern and northeast faces of Picws Du were home to small glaciers during the ice ages which gouged out the cirque of Pwll yr Henllyn and Pant y Bwlch.
+Picws Du is formed from the sandstones and mudstones of the Brownstones Formation of the Lower Old Red Sandstone laid down during the early Devonian period.
+Its summit and southern slopes are formed from the hard-wearing sandstones of the overlying Pen y Fan Formation (formerly the Plateau Beds) which are of upper/late Devonian age.
+The northwestern and northeast faces of Picws Du were home to small glaciers during the ice ages which gouged out the cirques of Pwll yr Henllyn and Pant y Bwlch respectively.
 These cwms drain via the Afon Sawdde into the River Towy to the west.
-They also drain into the River Usk to the north, which then drains into the Usk Reservoir, visible from the summit of the mountain in the middle distance.
 The southern slopes drain into the Afon Twrch and the slopes to the east so into the River Tawe.
 The glacial lake of Llyn y Fan Fach is situated below the summit to the west, and is only slightly smaller than its companion Llyn y Fan Fawr about 2 miles to the east.
-There are several large linear moraines below the cliffs, similar to that below Fan Hir, and some of which retain small pools.
+There are several large linear moraines below the cliffs, similar to that below Fan Hir, some of which retain small pools.
+Beneath the cliffs of the north face is an apron of talus which has been deeply gullied through the action of debris flows, the site being reckoned as affording the best examples of such flows in Britain.